JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Removes the decoration from a path string.

 ```
-FUNCTION AfxPathUndecorate (BYREF wszPath AS CONST WSTRING) AS CWSTR
+FUNCTION AfxPathUndecorate (BYREF wszPath AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |